 Ricotta Gnocchi - Takes less time to make and much lighter than traditional potato gnocchi.
-The dough comes together in minutes and takes less than five minutes to cook.
+The dough comes together quickly with no resting time required.

 Gnocchi freezes well so make some extras!
-Spread the gnocchi out on a sheet pan and place in the freezer until firm.
+Spread the gnocchi on a sheet pan and place in the freezer until firm.
 Transfer to a freezer bag or container.
-Frozen gnocchi can be put directly into boiling water to cook.
+Frozen gnocchi can be placed directly into the boiling water to cook.

 Ingredients 1 lb (15 oz) ricotta cheese 1/2 cup Parmesan cheese 2 eggs ( 1 egg, 1 egg yolk) 1/2 teaspoon salt 1/2 teaspoon pepper 1 1/2 - 2 cups all-purpose flour